-Each week, one/two students will make a ten-minute class presentation to address key questions for consideration, whilst students not presenting are expected to write and share with the group before the class a short commentary (around 300 words) discussing one or two of the week's
+Each week, one/two students will make a ten-minute class presentation to address key questions for consideration, whilst students not presenting are expected to write and share with the group before the class a short commentary (around 300 words) discussing one or two of the week's readings.
+Students will also write and receive feedback on two unassessed essays of 1,200-1,500 words each.
 Students must come to class having done the assigned readings.
 Each student is expected to actively contribute to the class discussions and the interventions in the class should be based on careful consideration of the readings.